langflow-ai/langflow/docs/docs/integrations/discord/get-audio-message.md

 <Admonition type="tip" title="Best Practices">

-When using the `DiscordGetImage` component:
+When using the `DiscordGetAudioMessage` component:

 - Ensure the bot has the necessary permissions as outlined on the Discord APP Developers Page.
 - Verify the `Token` is correct.
-- Ensure the `ChannelId` used is correct and accessible by the bot.
+- Ensure the `channelId` used is correct and accessible by the bot.
 - Keep your Discord integration token secure.
 - Test the setup in a private channel before production deployment.